rayburgemeestre/starcry/README.md

 - `png++` - used for writing PNG files
 - `fmt` - used for string formatting
 - `SFML` - used for preview window
-- `ImageMagick` - used for writing 16-bit PNG, TIFF or EXR files
+- `OpenEXR` - used for writing exr files
-- `OpenEXR` - TODO: use for layered EXR files

 Almost everything is statically linked, resulting in a relatively portable binary.